 You should note that you can use Green Glue for more than just fitting it between two bits of drywall.
 In fact, you can use it with plywood and with MDF, or medium density fiberboards.
 It’s perfect for walls, floors, ceilings, and even doors.

-3. Acoustic Foam Panels on the Walls
+2. Hang Acoustic Panels on Closet Walls

 From the most costly method, we move onto the cheapest one.
 I would argue that they’re both equally effective, even though in a different way.
 As I said, drywall helps to stop the sound from passing through a wall.
 Acoustic foam, on the other hand, does not prevent it from leaving or entering, but from bouncing around the closet.

 You’ve surely seen acoustic foam panels in studios, maybe even in a few apartments.
 Usually, they look like soft rows of small pyramids or triangles.
 They vary in size and shape, but they almost always get installed in the form of a panel.
 Hence the name.